tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 ### How it usually works
 We all know that the speaker of the Apple II is rather limited.
 What's worse is that there's no way in Applesoft to generate other sounds than
 - a beep, using ``PRINT CHR$(7)``
-- a click, by accessing address 49200, for example using a ``PEEK`` or a ``POKE``
+- a click, by accessing address 49200 (or -16336), for example using a ``PEEK`` or a ``POKE`` (the latter being shorter)

 The latest technique is called 1-bit sound.
 It sends a voltage signal to the Apple speaker that will just produce a click because it has been "activated".
 It is 1-bit because it's either on or off: we're sending voltage or not.

-To generate different tones we need to activate the speaker in two nested loops.
+To generate different tones we need to rapidly activate the speaker in two nested loops.
 The inner loop controls the pitch while the outer loop controls the duration ...
 This is usually done with some 6502 using delays between accesses to memory 49200 ($C030) ...

 One of those routines is provided in Assembly Lines book by Roger Wagner (p.
 57).